-Here’s how to be more articulate when speaking in everyday conversation.
-This guide will help you formulate your thoughts and improve your vocabulary.
-I’ve geared the advice in this guide toward adults who want to be better at expressing themselves.
+Here’s how to be more articulate when speaking in everyday conversations and telling stories.
+This guide will help you formulate your thoughts and improve your speech and vocabulary.
+I’ve geared the advice in this guide toward adults who want to be better at expressing themselves in everyday situations.

 1. Think through the broad strokes of the story before you start talking